 The Deputy Vice Chancellor for Academic & Student Affairs is the head of the Academic & Student Affairs Division.
 The division comprises two sub-divisions; Academic Affairs and Student Affairs.

-Academic Affairs comprises the following units: The five Schools (Chandaria School of Business; School of Graduate Studies, Research and Extension; School of Humanities and Social Sciences; School of Pharmacy & Health Sciences; School of Science and Technology) Library and Quality Assurance
+Academic Affairs comprises the following units: The six Schools (Chandaria School of Business; School of Graduate Studies, Research and Extension; School of Humanities and Social Sciences; School of Pharmacy & Health Sciences; School of Science and Technology; USIU-Africa Online, Library, Faculty Council and Quality Assurance

 Student Affairs comprises the following units: Admissions; Career Services; Counseling Services; Office of the Registrar; and Student Affairs.